 Look for the shell on the altar - pilgrims kiss it as a sign of devotion - and gratitude at the end of their grueling journey on foot.

-I'm familiar with its end - I have the dubious distinction of having walked the Camino's last hour to Santiago.
+I'm familiar with its endpoint - I have the dubious distinction of having walked the final hour of the Camino to Santiago.

 Some travel to sacred sites is off-limits to women.